 The Green Pharmacy (page 248)

 If you are experiencing an extremely severe yeast infection; or, your yeast infections keep coming back, you can certainly safely use essential tea tree oil for yeast infections.
 There is a lot of research proving the efficacy of this oil as an effective Candida killer.
 It might be a good idea to learn some of the evidence scientific studies have been able to divulge about this oil if your worried it just won’t work.
-There is an entire article discussing several studies that prove tea tree oil can effectively treat Candida yeast (if you didn’t already know, Candida is the genus of yeast that is responsible for yeast infections in humans; typically Candida albicans).
-The article is located here: Does Tea Tree Oil Cure Yeast Infections
+Later, we will be discussing several studies that prove tea tree oil can effectively treat Candida yeast (if you didn’t already know, Candida is the genus of yeast that is responsible for yeast infections in humans; typically Candida albicans).
+It is well documented by many studies that this essential oil is lethal to this pest.
+So, you can be sure that using this essential oil is going to help you overcome this nagging problem!

 You can safely use a small amount of tea tree oil in the vagina via a douche.
 According to Julia Lawless, in her book The Encyclopedia of Essential Oils, you can make an effective douche by adding about 5 to 10 drops of tea tree oil to a liter of water.
 However, instead of using plain water, try using apple cider vinegar--as vinegar is a capable yeast killer.
 Simply shake the mixture after you add the oil and you are ready to go!
 Douche normally as you would any other douche.
 You may wish to try doing this once in the morning and once before you go to bed.
 Also, consider adding some other essential oils to the vinegar as well.
 Each oil likely has a different way it combats Candida; and, attacking the yeast invading your body from multiple angles will likely increase the healing power of the douche.
 If you’d like to learn about more essential oils that kill yeast infections, you can always check out this section of Candida Hub: Essential Oils for Yeast Infection.